 3rd Step = Pre-Employment Tests: Personality & Intelligence Tests

-Give work-related pre-employment tests to applicant who seems suitable in Steps 1 and 2.
+Give work-related pre-employment assessments tp job applicant who seems suitable in Steps 1 and 2.

 Use two types of tests: